One-Health-Research-Consulting/open-rvfcast/README.md

 To run the pipeline, the user will need to adapt the `_targets.R` file to use their own object storage repository (we use AWS) and will need to supply keys in an `.env` file.

+For handling gridded binary weather data, this pipeline uses the [ecCodes](https://confluence.ecmwf.int/display/ECC) package which can be installed on OSX using `homebrew`:

+    brew install eccodes

+and on Ubuntu using apt-get

+    sudo apt update
+    sudo apt install eccodes

 EHA users: see the `stripts/` repository to be able to directly download data from AWS outside of the targets workflow.